AarshBatra/biteSizedAQ/29.pib.pol.env.themes.log/README.md

 ```

 Zero matches on a given run is normal — the feed is small and many days
 have no environmental releases.
+Depending on what your topic is, this
+might differ.

 ## Support This Work: Give It a Star

 If you found this project helpful, consider starring
 [biteSizedAQ](https://github.com/AarshBatra/biteSizedAQ).

+## Issues

+If you find any issues or would like to suggest any improvements, feel
+free to write to me at bitesizedaq@gmail.com.

 ## License and Reuse

 Shared under the Creative Commons Attribution 4.0 International (CC BY
 4.0) license, consistent with the rest of biteSizedAQ.

-PIB press release
-content itself remains subject to the Government of India’s own
+PIB press release content itself remains subject to the Government of
-copyright/usage terms; this project only indexes titles and links.
+India’s own copyright/usage terms; this project only indexes titles and
+links.